googlefonts/how2avar2/README.md

 To combine `.designspace` files with test fonts, use `fonttools varLib.avar.build`.

-To fix axis bound in test fonts, use `./scripts/fix-axis-bounds.py`.
+To fix axis bounds in test fonts, use `./scripts/fix-axis-bounds.py`.

-To rename fonts after making a new variation, use `./scripts/rename-fonts.py`
+To rename fonts after making a new variation, use `./scripts/rename-fonts.py`.

 For examples, see the `Makefile`.